Farallon Island Expeditions- Exclusive Wildlife Experiences September- November

-Experience and adventure the Greater Farallones National Marine Sanctuary.
-Visit the Devil’s Teeth, home of the great white shark.
-Our Sharktober natural history trips focus on the history, geology and biology of the Sanctuary and San Francisco Bay.
+Experience and adventure in the Greater Farallones National Marine Sanctuary with Shark Steward’s expert naturalists.
+Visit the Devil’s Teeth, the home of the great white shark, and learn about the fascinating history of this rarely visited archipelago just 28 miles off the San Francisco shoreline.
+These Sharktober natural history trips focus on the history, geology and biology of the Sanctuary and San Francisco Bay.
 We only book in fall when the white sharks return and the weather is clement for our passengers and students, but also the best time to observe many species of whale, seabirds and fish.

 Richardson Bay Kayak Experience